phelma/intro-to-js/README.md

 # Introduction to Web Development

 ### Things To Do

-* Write course contents
-* Pick course dates, tues & weds 6-8pm, 4 weeks?
+[ ] -  Pick course dates, tues & weds 6-8pm, 4 weeks?
 Notes
-* We are loosely following the JS section of https://learn.freecodecamp.org/ this is a good course for learning web development from scratch.
-You can then also work through that course in your own time

 ### Course Info
 * 1 or 2 evenings a week 6-8pm @ Digilab Tooting
 * Knowledge of HTML & CSS required
 * Course includes a project to build something for yourself
+* We are loosely following the JS section of https://learn.freecodecamp.org/ this is a good course for learning web development from scratch.
+You can then also work through that course in your own time

 ### Course Requirements
 * Email account